What is a document repository? The concept, benefits, and implementation

 Scalability features

-Providing efficient document management, the repositories use distributed architecture for horizontal scaling, sharding, and distributed file systems.
+The repositories use distributed architecture for horizontal scaling, sharding, and distributed file systems.
 This allows for seamless growth, uncompromised performance, and accessibility as businesses expand.
-In short, the repositories can handle more documents and users without sacrificing performance or accessibility.
+In short, document repositories provide the ability to handle more documents and users seamlessly, without sacrificing performance or accessibility.

 Collaboration tools